viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. Select the `Vision` type, then select the `Color Detector` model.
 1. Enter `my_color_detector` as the name for your detector and click **Create**.
 1. In the vision service panel, click the color selection box to set the color to be detected.
-   For this tutorial, set the color to the color of your pet, or use a blue collar or ribbon to increase the precision of your filter.
+   For this tutorial, set the color to the color of your pet, or use a blue collar or ribbon to improve your filter's accuracy.
 1. Then, set **Hue Tolerance** to `0.06` and **Segment Size px** to `100`.

 Your configuration should look like the following:

 ![The vision service configuration panel showing the color set to blue, the hue tolerance set to 0.06, and the segment size set to 100.](/tutorials/pet-photographer/vision-service.png)

-For more detailed information see [Configure a color detector](/services/vision/detection/#configure-a-color_detector).
+For more detailed information, refer to [Configure a color detector](/services/vision/detection/#configure-a-color_detector).

 {{% /tab %}}
 {{% tab name="JSON Template" %}}